A comprehensive alpine experience for everyone.

 Creating these memories in Slovenia is one of the best decisions you’ll ever make.
 The majority of ski resorts in Slovenia are equipped with outstanding family-friendly facilities and slopes for beginners.
 Sure, you don’t have to be a kid to learn to ski.
 It’s never too late!

-Top of the list of a child- and beginner-oriented ski areas is Slovenia’s most famous ski resort of Kranjska Gora.
+Top of the list of child and beginner-oriented ski areas is Slovenia’s most famous ski resort of Kranjska Gora.
 It’s where friendly, multilingual ski instructors, nurseries, slopes, and green runs are waiting to give beginners the boost they need to master the sport.

 Krvavec and Rogla both have polygons and snow parks for children as well as amazing easy slopes for beginners.
 Another beginner’s haven is Vogel, which also provides excellent facilities for disabled skiers.
 No strangers to those taking their first ski sessions are the picture-perfect Bled and the laidback town of Cerkno.